vwolanyk/closures-assignment/README.md

 ## How to follow along

-You'll get the most out of this assignment by trying out for yourself all of the examples used.
-Try making an empty file, eg. `test.js`, and simply running `node test.js` whenever you want to try out some code.
-There will also be exercises.
+You'll get the most out of this assignment by trying out for yourself all of the examples provided.
+Make an empty file, eg. `test.js`, and simply running `node test.js` whenever you want to try out some code.
+This allows you to tweak code and try it again!
+Add `console.log()` statements if you want to see output in your terminal.

+Record any exercise answers in a separate file called `scope_answers.md`.
+There will also be exercises related to closures at the end, but these will direct you accordingly.

 ## Overview